 You establish your credit mix by applying for and maintaining various types of credit accounts, from revolving accounts like credit cards to installment accounts such as mortgages and other loans.
 Namely, a good credit mix means you have both revolving and installment accounts, as well as a blend of different types of each.

 This type of credit has no fixed end date for the borrowing period and no set balance that must be paid monthly.
 Although you'll need to make a minimum payment by the payment due date, you can pay more than the minimum, which affords payment flexibility.
-In other words, you can use revolving credit over and over again, given that you don’t use more than your credit line allows and you make payments on time.
+In other words, you can use revolving credit over and over again, provided you don’t use more than your credit line allows and you make payments on time.

 Revolving credit accounts include:

 - Credit cards: These include credit cards issued by a bank and retail credit cards issued by brick-and-mortar stores.

 - Personal lines of credit: These credit accounts let you borrow money against a lender-approved credit limit and repay it in varying amounts over time.

-- Home equity line of credit (HELOC): These accounts allow you to borrow money multiple times up to a maximum amount.
+- Home equity lines of credit (HELOC): These accounts allow you to borrow money multiple times, up to a maximum amount.
 Your home secures the amount you borrow.

-As your home secures a HELOC, if you fail to pay your debt, you can lose your home as the lender can sell it to recoup what you owe.
+As your home secures a HELOC, if you fail to pay your debt, you can lose your home, because the lender can sell it to recoup what you owe.

 Installment credit, or non-revolving credit, is a type of credit that has a fixed end date and fixed payments every month until you pay off the full balance.
 Typically, you borrow a sum of money and repay it over a set amount of time.
 If your loan has a fixed interest rate, your payments will be the same each month.